assamite/TwatBot/docs/source/color_tweets.rst

 .. toctree::
 		color_tweets_models
+		color_tweets_views
 		color_utilities

 Color Tweets
 ================

-Main package of the project, developed as a `Django <https://www.djangoproject.com/>`_ app.

-Package has currently following modules:
+Main package of the project, developed as a Django app, which has currently following modules:

 * Basic Django app modules
 	* :py:mod:`color_tweets.models` - Django models for resources given on the course.